Homestay accommodation is a great way to learn about New Zealand culture and to practise your English in a friendly and relaxed environment.

 Please note that an additional fee of $70 per week applies over the Christmas period.

 If you have requested an airport pickup you will be met by a "meet and greet" service.
 You will be transferred directly to your homestay, your apartment or to the ELA.
+This can be booked with your enrolment.

 For homestay enquiries please contact: firstname.lastname@example.org